Timeline of the Yemeni revolution (January – 2 June 2011): 22 February

 Anti-government protesters in Yemen continued to demonstrate.
 A car belonging to Saleh's supporters in Sana'a was burnt.
 Thousands or protesters also rallied at Sana'a university, while hundreds continued to camp out in a nearby square.
 Protesters also set up checkpoints around the Sana'a square and searched those trying to enter.
 Pro-government protesters, armed with daggers and batons, clashed with students resulting in five injuries, before police intervened.
 The protests result in one death.

 In Aden, 12 people were killed over the course of the previous week.
-Schools were also closed, most government employees were not working and many shops were closed as hundreds gathered to protest.
+Schools were also closed, most government employees were not working and a number of shops were closed as hundreds gathered to protest.
 Protesters in Ash Shihr chanted "Down, down with Saleh."
 In Taiz, thousands of protesters marched in the Safir square.
 Hundreds have been camping in the square for at least a week, having renamed it "Freedom Square."
 A spokesman for the opposition rebuffed Saleh's offer of dialogue and a group of Islamic leaders called for a national unity government that would lead the country to elections.